The author's new book examines Florida's past of the land boom and recession - Entertainment - The Palm Beach Post - The Media Times

 Knowlton quotes the Palm Beach Post from 1925: “The owners and controllers of the Mizner Development Corporation are a group of very wealthy men.”

 “I was always amazed at Mizner.
-He was an amateur architect and took his job very seriously, ”said Knowlton.
-“It is a moving experience to see what he did.
-His houses are valued as works of art today.”
+He was an amateur architect and took his job very seriously,” said Knowlton.
+“It’s a moving experience to see what he did.
+His houses are valued today for the works of art that they are.”

 In order to balance a story with predominantly male land developers, Knowlton brought a woman who will not only be one of the most committed conservationists in Florida, but also an outstanding voice in journalism: Marjory Stoneman Douglas.